Your Guide for Fraxel Laser Treatment

 This type of laser permits quick healing and little downtime.

-It is the harsher treatment, which means more prolonged healing, more potential side effects, and more downtime, but reaches more dramatic results.
+It is the harsher treatment, which means more prolonged healing, potential side effects, and downtime, but it reaches more dramatic results.

 There is another type of laser known as Fractional Laser (Fraxel).
 This type of laser damages only a fraction of your skin at a given time.
 This minimally invasive type promotes collagen growth in the skin and leaves behind healthy cells.

-The result is faster healing, lower downtime, and fewer risks compared with traditional lasers.
-Fraxel is available in both nonablative and ablative forms.
+The result is faster healing, lower downtime, and fewer risks than traditional lasers.
+In addition, Fraxel is available in both nonablative and ablative forms.